Palaeocarpinus: Phylogeny

 The subfamily Coryloideae is divided into two widely accepted tribes, Carpinieae with the living genera Carpinus, Ostrya, and Ostryopsis, and Coryleae, with the single living genus Corylus.
 In addition to the living genera and Palaeocarpinus, three other extinct genera have been assigned to the subfamily, Cranea, Coryloides and Asterocarpinus.
 Placement of Palaeocarpinus within the subfamily is uncertain, and several hypotheses have been suggested, with no firm support for any of them.
-There is a possibility that the subfamily evolved in the Cretaceous and Palaeocarpinus is an early unique branch which evolve along side the living tribes before dying out in the early Oligocene.
+There is a possibility that the subfamily evolved in the Cretaceous and Palaeocarpinus is an early unique branch which evolved alongside the living tribes before dying out in the early Oligocene.
 Alternatively Palaeocarpinus could be an early paraphyletic grouping of stem species from which both tribes evolved, a suggestion based on the nutlets being similar to Carpinus but the bracts being closer to Corylus.

 Description

 All Palaeocarpinus species fruits have a small Carpinus like nutlets with ribbing running length-wise on the surface.
 They all also have a pair of surrounding bracts with varying degrees of specialization in shape and size.
 The fruits are born in cymule pairs on long infructescences to which some species fruits detach at maturity while others remain affixed as a group.